ashmckenzie/go-sshoney/README.md

 ----

 SSHoney works by listening on a non-privileged port (2222) by default and pretends to be an SSH server.
-When an SSH client connects, SSHoney simply logs the connection details to syslog and to `/var/log/sshoney.log`.
+When an SSH client connects, SSHoney logs the connection details (IP, username, password and SSH clienr version) to syslog and/or a log file of your choosing (e.g `/var/log/sshoney.log`).

 Basic setup
 -----------

-Install the source and the binary:
+Install the source and binary:

 ```shell
 go get -u github.com/ashmckenzie/sshoney